ScryEngineering/Rebrand/CPS Rebrand copy notes.md

 #### Practical uses and applications

+Machine learning algorithms are used in applications where it would be infeasible, either economically or more fundamentally, to build an algorithm of specific instructions for performing the task ahead of time.

+- Spam filtering (it's not possible to create a set of all the rules to filter spam ahead of time because new spam is created every day.
+Instead an adaptive system trained on data being received all the time is best, this is a good use case for machine learning.)

 - Healthcare, diagnostic predictions
 - Semantic analysis tech giants do on social media (facial recognition technology helps users tag and share photos of friends)
 - Optical Character Recognition (OCR) tech converts images of text into movable type